Zeina22-app/flutter_random_color_test_task/README.md

 2. Fill Github form with your new repo name and press "Create repository from template"
 3. Wait for it to be created and set up action is complete.
 In a couple of minutes, you'll see the flutter project created in your repo once Github Actions are complete.
 4. Clone and code.

+Flutter Random Color Test Task
+Overview

+This Flutter application demonstrates a simple interactive UI where a text message is displayed in the center of the screen.
+Tapping anywhere on the screen changes the background color to a randomly generated RGB color, capable of producing 16,777,216 different colors.
+A reset button is also provided in the AppBar to restore the background to white.

+Features

+Display “Hello there” in the center of the screen.

+Change background color on tap with full RGB range.

+Reset button to revert background to white.

+Smooth color transition animation.

+No external libraries used for color generation.

+Fully linted using solid_lints

+- Zeina